Step-by-Step ETC Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 See also: NIRCam Deep Field Imaging with MIRI Imaging Parallels, JWST ETC Exposure Time Calculator OverviewVideo Tutorials

-To achieve the goals of this example science program, we will use the ETC to compute signal-to-noise ratios (S/N) for a = 8 galaxy and a = 1.5 galaxy in all of the desired filters.
+To achieve the goals of this example science program, the ETC is used to compute signal-to-noise ratios (S/N) for a = 8 galaxy and a = 1.5 galaxy in all of the desired filters.
 Exposure times are determined by working iteratively with both the ETC and APT to define the observations.
 See the companion APT article for this science program: Step-by-Step APT Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels.

 Define Scene and Sources